Smoking — Adults

 This indicator presents the proportion of those 15 years and over who are current smokers, based on New Zealand Health Survey data.

 The proportion of Canterbury DHB region respondents (15 years or older) who have reported being current smokers has fluctuated in recent years.
-While the prevalence has been lower than for New Zealand overall for most of the years shown in the time-series, the difference has not been statistically significant at any time-point.
+While the prevalence has been lower than for New Zealand overall for most of the years shown in the time-series, the difference between the Canterbury and New Zealand proportion has not been statistically significant at any time-point.

 Across the Canterbury DHB region, the smoking prevalence for both Māori (39.4 %) and Pacific respondents (36.5 %) was substantially and statistically significantly higher than for all respondents in the Canterbury DHB region (15.2%), in 2014–17.
 The smoking prevalence for Pacific respondents appears to have increased between 2011–14 and 2014–17 (26.6% and 36.5%, respectively).
 However, the precision of the estimates is low and this difference is not statistically significant.
 The reported smoking prevalence for Asian people was below 10 percent at both time-points.